parkland-CSC191/instructor-example/README.md

 Since the school district is a public entity, some records are available via the Freedom of Information Act (aka, FOIA).
 Fortunately, I have submitted FOIA requests for several years so I have a sufficient amount of data to show trends.
 Yet the downside is that each year of data is delivered in different formats or different mediums, and so I have to syntehsize a common table structure to store the data.

 ### Table structure
-I propose to three tables
+I propose to create three tables

 #### Schools
 The Schools table will hold basic information about each school